Should I Lock My Mortgage Rate Today?

 How much does a rate lock cost?

 Lenders don’t always charge for a rate lock.
-If they do, you can expect costs to range from 0.25% to 0.50% for a 60-day lock period.
+If they do, you can expect costs to range from 0.25% to 0.50% of the loan amount for a lock period (usually 30 to 60 days).
 A longer lock period or adding a float-down option typically increases the rate lock cost.

 What happens if my rate lock expires?